SyvaAI/SyvaAI.github.io/README.md

-# SyvaAI-github.io
+## SyväAI website files
-All website files for SyväAI
+This contains all the files used on "syvaai.com".